awsdocs/amazon-dynamodb-developer-guide/doc_source/Restore.Tutorial.md

 The table that is being restored from the backup is shown with the status **Creating**\.
 After the restore process is finished, the status of the `MusicCollection` table changes to **Active**\.

 **Important**
 While a restore is in progress, do not modify or delete your IAM role policy; otherwise, unexpected behavior can result\.
 For example, suppose that you removed write permissions for a table while that table is being restored\.
 In this case, the underlying `RestoreTableFromBackup` operation would not be able to write any of the restored data to the table\.
+Note that IAM policies involving source IP restrictions for accessing the target restore table may similarly cause issues\.
 After the restore operation is complete, you can modify or delete your IAM role policy\.